More Tarsal tunnel syndrome:

-Tarsal tunnel syndrome is a painful condition of the foot caused by pressure on the Posterior Tibial Nerve as it passes along a passage just below the bony bit on the inside of the ankle or medial malleolus called the tarsal tunnel.
+Tarsal tunnel syndrome is a painful condition of the foot caused by pressure on the posterior tibial nerve as it passes along a passage called the tarsal tunnel just below the bony bit on the inside of the ankle.

 Tarsal tunnel syndrome symptoms include pain which is often described as a burning pain which radiates into the arch of the foot, heel and sometimes the toes.
 Pins and needles or numbness may be felt in the sole of the foot.
 Pain may be worse when running or when standing for long periods of time.
 Tarsal tunnel syndrome pain is often worse at night and relieved by rest.

 A professional therapist may use tinels test to diagnose tarsal tunnel syndrome.
 This involves tapping the nerve just behind the medial malleolus or bony bit of the ankle with a rubber hammer.
 The test is positive if the tapping reproduces pain.
 The area under the medial malleolus may be tender to touch.

 The symptoms of tarsal tunnel syndrome may initially be mistaken for plantar fasciitis which also causes pain from the medial heel and throughout the arch of the foot.
 Neural symptoms (such as tingling or numbness) as well as the location of tenderness when touching the area should help to easily distinguish between the conditions.

 Tarsal tunnel syndrome is an entrapment or compression of the posterior tibial nerve which passes down the inside of the ankle.
 If you overpronate or your foot rolls in when you walk or run as shown then pressure is put on the nerve which can become inflamed resulting in tarsal tunnel syndrome.
 Because the condition is often due to overpronation, it is common for tarsal tunnel syndrome to occur in both feet at the same time.